-Changing the skin has a lot to do with product, diet and lifestyle.
-BUT on top of that, skin tools are a great way to get that extra boost by driving product, draining lymph, increasing blood flow etc. Each of these tools benefits the skin in a different and unique way.
+Changing the skin has a lot to do with product (like organic retinol for example) diet and lifestyle.
+BUT on top of that, skin facial tools are a great way to get that extra boost by driving product, draining lymph, increasing blood flow etc. Each of these tools benefits the skin in a different and unique way.
 So in the name of Kinda Obsessed, it’s only fair that I officially spill the beans.

 First up?
 Jade Rollers.
 Jade rolling feels euphoric on clean skin as a facial massager – especially around my jaw line which tends to hold a lot of tension.
 Use the small end around your eyes and temples and the larger end for the bigger parts of your face.